dsmsuite/dsmsuite.github.io/downloads.md

 * DsmViewer ported to VS2022 and Visual Studio Analyzer removed
 * Only zip installer update because WIX does not work currently.

+## 3 July 2022 - Version 1.0.8219.18234

+* Created new installer after fixing WIX install issue for VS2022
+* Visual Studio Analyzer broken after upgrade VS2019 to VS2022 (will be fixed at a later point)